AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 ## What is SWAT?

 SWAT is a SaaS application that performs end-to-end 'point-in-time' customer site analysis (within the SWAT environment, not on the customer's site).
 All SWAT-related customer site information is collected on predetermined schedules from every 3 hours to once a day.
-This means that SWAT is constantly analyzing customer site data for Findings.
+This means that SWAT is constantly analyzing customer site data for findings.

 ## What is a SWAT Report?